Updated June 2023

 - A photocopy of your entry stamp into Bolivia

 If you don’t have photocopies, there are plenty of places to get them.
-In La Paz, there are plenty of copy shops on Calle Loyaza, just a couple blocks from the immigration office.
+In La Paz, there are several copy shops on Calle Loyaza, just a couple blocks from the immigration office.
 These shops often have signs that say “photocopias” or “impresiones.”

 Where to Extend your Visa

-If you need an extension, you can receive it in any of the major cities in Bolivia, but please note that you are not able to get a visa extension at any of the borders.
+If you need an extension, you can receive it in some of the major cities in Bolivia, but note that you are not able to get a visa extension at any of the borders.
 The two most popular cities for extensions are Sucre and La Paz.
-You can also leave Bolivia for a few days and get a new 30-day visa when you cross the border back into the country.
+You can also leave Bolivia for a few days and renew your 30-day stay when you cross the border back into the country.

 You are only able to extend your visa in the final three days that it is valid.
-This means that it is important to plan your trip around these dates to ensure you are located in one of these cities at the end of each 30-day period.
+This means that it is important to plan your trip around these dates to ensure you are located in one of the cities you can renew at near the end of each 30-day period.
 Give yourself at least a day or two to obtain an extension just in case there are any issues.

 Extending a Bolivian Visa at the Immigration Office

 We were staying in La Paz at the end of our first 30 days, so we renewed our visas there.
-The immigration office is located at 1433 Avenida Camacho, which is between the streets of Bueno and Loyaza.
+The immigration office is located on Avenida Camacho between the streets of Bueno and Loyaza.
 The office is a popular place, so it is important to get there early in the day to avoiding wasting your whole morning or afternoon.

 In Sucre, the immigration office is located on Calle Bustillos, two and a half blocks from Plaza 25 de Mayo.
 We believe that there are also immigration offices in Santa Cruz and Cochabamba.